 Everything in a Planapple itinerary is also in one of your Planapple notebooks: Planapple's model is that you add ideas to a notebook, and then schedule some or all of those ideas into your itinerary.
 So it's not possible to have something only in the Planapple itinerary without it also appearing in your notebook.

-4 votesAdminPlanapple Support (Developer, Planapple) shared this idea ·
+4 votesAdminPlanapple Support (CEO / Founder, Planapple) shared this idea ·

 10 votesbeing considered · 1 comment · Ideas & Suggestions » Itinerary/Calendar · Flag idea as inappropriate… · Admin →